What's Eating Gilbert Grape

 The film was well received, with Depp and DiCaprio's performances garnering critical acclaim.
 At age 19, DiCaprio received his first nominations for the Academy Award and Golden Globe Award for Best Actor in a Supporting Role, becoming the seventh-youngest Best Supporting Actor nominee for the former.

 Gilbert is having an affair with a married woman to whom he delivers groceries.
 When her husband finds out, there's a horrible scene involving Gilbert, the man's children, and their wading pool.
-The husband later dies, in an apparent suicide.
+The husband later dies from a heart attack and drowns in the wading pool.

 A young woman named Becky and her grandmother are stuck in town when the International Harvester Travelall pulling their trailer breaks down.
 Gilbert's unusual life circumstances threaten to get in the way of their budding romance.
 To spend time with Becky to watch the sunset, Gilbert leaves Arnie alone in the bath.
 He returns home late and finds Arnie still in the bath the following morning, shivering in the now-cold water; his guilt is compounded by his family's anger and Arnie's subsequent aquaphobia.
 Becky becomes close to both Gilbert and Arnie.
 While they are distracted during one of their talks, Arnie returns to the water tower that he is always trying to climb.
 Arnie is arrested after being rescued from the top of the tower, causing Bonnie — who has not left the house in more than seven years — to become the laughing stock of the town as she goes to the police station, forcing Arnie's release.